ruchir-hj/ProjectCommunicateKinect/README.md

 # ProjectCommunicateKinect
 ##Teaching using augmented reality game
-The system should be connected to Kinect run main.py on linux based system.
+Connect the system to Kinect and then run main.py on linux based system.